 It was named after a conservationist, local artist, and founder of the Wildlife Preservation Society of Queensland, Kathleen.
 McArthur.

 Currimundi Lake (Kathleen McArthur) Conservation Park, Wurtulla QLD

-After your walk, check out the Loop the Lake Walk at the Currimundi Lake.
-It’s a scenic way to explore all sides of the lake, and it crosses over the bridge.
+After your walk, check out the Loop the Lake Walk at Currimundi Lake.
+It’s a scenic way to explore all sides of the lake, crossing over the bridge.
 The lake’s end is a fantastic place to go for a swim, especially if you’d like to cool down following your day’s adventures.

 The Currimundi town centre is home to many wonderful cafes and eateries where you can refuel after the park.